 In addition, those who sent unsolicited emails to those who didn’t want them, there was formally no way to remove themselves from the lists.

 Nowadays, unsubscribe functionality, as well as modifiable spam filters and laws in place to protect consumers, EDM’s have become a normal part of businesses.
 But how to properly use this impressive feature was a subject of popular debate.
 GDPR regulations introduced in the EU in 2018 mean that consumer’s data is about to become more protected than ever.
 And with good reason.

 Emails as part of your omni-channel marketing strategy

 It also serves as part of omni marketing – a marketing strategy aimed at all forms of promotion such as social media, website banners, catalogue promotions, etc. Web Designers, Graphic Designers and Developers can now create EDM’s using beautiful graphics and fantastic layouts to maximise Email performance.

 Companies now have e-mail databases for a reason in order to develop and nurture their consumer base.
 The value of having a growing, nurtured database of customers is important in businesses, as it often serves as the lifeblood of such.
 That, and offering exclusive consumer content to these customers, such as one-day deals just to subscribers, helps to make it that much more valuable for potential growth.

-Just as advertisements are made using the very best in the industry, e-mails should be no different.
-With such a powerful medium at our fingertips, what better way to take advantage of it than having professionally made e-mails sent to clients?
+With such a powerful medium at our fingertips.
+What better way to take advantage of it than sending professionally made e-mails to clients?